Case Study: Tropical Inc.

 Business owner not banned from keeping animals

 Worryingly, and despite the seriousness of the offences, Rowlands was not disqualified from owning animals altogether which means he can continue to use animals in his business if he chooses.
 The court heard that Rowlands still intends to open an education centre on his land in Dunhampton, Droitwich, which would involve live animals.
-CAPS has contacted the local council to establish more information on the plans, having raised concerns over 18 months ago when Tropical Inc. first announced plans to set up a permanent operation.
+Freedom for Animals has contacted the local council to establish more information on the plans, having raised concerns over 18 months ago when Tropical Inc. first announced plans to set up a permanent operation.